rebelsky/csc207c/_eboards/eboard10.md

 * Thursday, 2024-02-15, 11:00--noon, JRC 101.
   _Scholars' Convocation: Gaile Pohlhaus on "An Epistemology of the Oppressed: Resisting and Flourishing under Epistemic Oppression"._
+     * You can also talk to the speaker.
 * Thursday, 2024-02-15, 4:00pm, Science 3821.
   _CS Extras: PM Osera_.